-- Core activities that they lead on e.g. health protection issues including on-call out of working time hours, communicable disease control, issues related to environment and health, managing health threats, emergency preparedness, epidemiological investigations of disease patterns, interfacing with clinicians in the health service provision of evidence-based medical advice, policy analysis and clinical service developments. - 2.
+- Core activities that they lead on e.g. health protection issues including on-call out of working time hours, communicable disease control, issues related to environment and health, managing health threats, emergency preparedness, epidemiological investigations of disease patterns, interfacing with clinicians in the health service, provision of evidence-based medical advice, policy analysis and clinical service developments. - 2.
 Activities that they lead or jointly lead e.g. health impact assessment, evaluation of health services and strategic planning in disease prevention. - 3.
 Activities where they have a significant input e.g. health and well-being, chronic disease prevention, health promotion, needs assessment, planning, meeting needs of vulnerable populations and social inclusion.

-Besides these specialty specific elements, Specialist Registrars in Public Health Medicine must also acquire certain core competencies which are essential for good medical practice.
-These comprise the generic components of the curriculum.
+Besides these specialty specific elements, Specialist Registrars in PHM must also acquire certain core competencies which are essential for good medical practice.
+These comprise of the core specialty component of the curriculum.

-Aims of HST in Public Health Medicine
+Aims of HST in PHM

-Upon satisfactory completion of specialist training in Public Health Medicine, the doctor will be competent to undertake comprehensive medical practice in that specialty in a professional manner, unsupervised and independently and/or within a team, in keeping with the needs of the healthcare system and the domains of public health practice:
+Upon satisfactory completion of specialist training in PHM, the doctor will be competent to undertake comprehensive medical practice in the specialty of PHM in a professional manner, unsupervised and independently and/or within a team, in keeping with the needs of the healthcare system and the domains of public health practice:

 - Health Protection

 - Health Intelligence

 - Health Improvement

 - Health Service Improvement

-- Strategic Leadership and Management in Public Health Medicine
+- Strategic Leadership and Management in PHM

 - Public Health Advocacy and Policy

 - Health Economics